duongital/duongital/src/pages/blog/simple-backend-with-pocketbase.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-title: "Simple backend with PocketBase"
+title: 'Simple backend with PocketBase'
-description: "Just focus with Frontend then we have everything with Backend API available"
+description: 'Just focus with Frontend then we have everything with Backend API available'
-pubDate: "May 14 2023"
+pubDate: 'May 14 2023'
 ---

 Having a running server on AWS or DigitalOcean